The aims of ANZACA include:

 ANZACA welcomes members from a broad range of scientific, educational and clinical disciplines.

-The objectives of the Association shall be:
+The objectives of ANZACA shall be to:

-- to advance, for the public benefit, study and research into clinical anatomy and the disciplines relating thereto and to endorse the publication of the results of such research;
+- advance, for the public benefit, study and research into clinical anatomy and the disciplines relating thereto and to endorse the publication of the results of such research;

-- to promote and improve, for the public benefit, the science and practice of clinical anatomy, and the disciplines relating thereto;
+- promote and improve, for the public benefit, the science and practice of clinical anatomy, and the disciplines relating thereto;

-- to promote and improve, for the public benefit, the teaching and scholarship of clinical anatomy and the disciplines relating thereto.
+- promote and improve, for the public benefit, the teaching and scholarship of clinical anatomy and the disciplines relating thereto.

 Copyright © 2018 ANZACA.
 All Rights Reserved.